worldbank/blackmarbler/README.md

 ### Argument for `bm_extract` only <a name="args-extract">

 * __aggregation_fun:__ A vector of functions to aggregate data (default: `"mean"`).
 The `exact_extract` function from the `exactextractr` package is used for aggregations; this parameter is passed to `fun` argument in `exactextractr::exact_extract`.
+* __add_n_pixels__ Whether to add a variable indicating the number of nighttime light pixels used to compute nighttime lights metric (eg, number of pixels used to compute average of nighttime lights).
+(Default: `FALSE`).